RaptorSDS/Meter_reader/README.md

 no UAC need

-Windows 10/11 (tested) with HITACHI USB Adapter (should work with all USB to Serial "Optical" adapter )
+Windows 10/11 (tested) with HICHI USB Adapter (should work with all USB to Serial "Optical" adapter )

 EXE version compile tkinter version (super small 10MB)